anaslimem/AI-MCP-Tools/README.md

 This server is deployed using [FastMCP Cloud](https://fastmcp.app), making it accessible online at [https://anaslimem.fastmcp.app](https://anaslimem.fastmcp.app).

-## Why keep this public?

-- **Shows practical knowledge** of building and deploying an MCP server.
-- Demonstrates basic backend skills (Python, APIs, environment management).
-- Provides a foundation for adding advanced tools and features in the future.
-- Great entry-level portfolio project for AI, backend, or protocol-based systems.

-## Improvements & Next Steps

-- Add more tools (e.g., data processing, integrations).
-- Write tests and add CI/CD.
-- Enhance documentation and provide more usage examples.
-- Add authentication and user management.

 ---

 Feel free to fork, experiment, and extend this project!